-A second objective is to determine whether this method or a slightly modified version of it is suitable for winter operation in additoin to warm weather operation, and whether it has a positive impact when used over the winter.
+A second objective is to determine whether this method or a slightly modified version of it is suitable for winter operation in addition to warm weather operation, and whether it has a positive impact when used over the winter.

-A third objective will be to continue reaching out to additional wastewater pond systems to share the findings of this project and to provide technical assistance to sites interested in modifying operations to utilize the ‘flow through’ method.
+A third objective will be to continue reaching out to additional wastewater pond systems to share the findings of this project and to provide technical assistance to sites interested in modifying operations to utilize the ‘steady state primary’ method.
 This project provided assessments to 14 of the 391 wastewater pond systems in the state.
 A subsequent project could sort the pond systems from highest to lowest in terms of effluent nutrient concentrations, and schedule one-on-one consultations with site operators in order to discuss this strategy as an option to improve nutrient treatment.

 The team is also aware that there are many wastewater pond sites with failed infrastructure used to control the movement of water between the pond systems.
 The team would like to acquire a source of funding to help cities with wastewater pond sites to have these control structures repaired, and then to connect that repair process with improved operational strategies that are made possible through these repairs.
 Having control structures repaired and then teaching operators how to utilize the repaired structures to achieve better nutrient treatment would help these wastewater pond systems to achieve great nutrient treatment moving forward.